 So, in your situation, there may be two approaches to settling your father’s estate without probate:

-2) Use Small Estate Affidavit: An even simpler process would involve using the “Affidavit Procedure” for collection of assets that do not exceed $150,000 in value.
-This procedure, set out in California Probate Code § 13100, requires only the completion of an affidavit by the Successor(s)-In-Interest of your father, reciting the nature of the assets sought to be collected, the right of the Successor to receive them, and certain other recitals.
+2) Use Small Estate Affidavit: An even simpler process would involve using the “Affidavit Procedure” for collection of assets that do not exceed $166,250 in value (as of deaths that occur or or after 01/01/2020).
+This procedure, set out in California Probate Code § 13100, requires only the completion of an affidavit by the Successor(s)-In-Interest of your father, setting out the nature of the assets sought to be collected, the right of the Successor to receive them, and certain other recitals.
 That affidavit would then be delivered to each bank holding an account for your father, with the request that it comply with the law and turn over the account funds to the signer(s).
 Many banks even have forms for this purpose.
 Here, the successor(s) would typically be the named beneficiaries in your father’s Last Will (if he had one), or –if no Will – then the family members who would inherit his estate under the California law of Intestate Succession, i.e. the law which determines rights of inheritance where a decedent dies without a will.
 This law designates family members in a certain order of preference.

 Of special note is that certain assets are excluded from the tally when determining whether this Small Estate Affidavit procedure may be used.
-They include: assets held in a Living Trust, those titled in Joint Tenancy form, multi-party accounts with a designated surviving party (i.e. a Pay-On-Death Account), all vehicles and boats registered under the Vehicle Code, a mobile home, and earnings due from employment (up to $15,000).
+They include: assets held in a Living Trust, those titled in Joint Tenancy form, multi-party accounts with a designated surviving party (i.e. a Pay-On-Death Account), all vehicles and boats registered under the Vehicle Code, a mobile home, and earnings due from employment (up to $16,625 for persons dying on or after 01/01/2020).

-New law: By the way, lawmakers in California just passed a law which bumps up the $150,000 Small Estate threshold to $166,250 for persons dying after January 1, 2020, and provides for a further adjustment in this threshold every three years thereafter based upon an inflation factor.
+New law: By the way, lawmakers in California recently passed a law which provides for a further adjustment in the threshold to enable the use of the Affidavit procedure every three years after after 2020, based upon an inflation factor.

 In your case, it would seem that the Small Estate Affidavit procedure might be your best approach.